tytydraco/yessleep/out/My_father_and_I_are_starting_to_remember_something_from_long_ago_And_now_were_preparing_to_relive_it.md

 Edit: I talked with my dad about what he saw.
 Old bastard told me to just forget it.
 But I wouldn't.
 So all he told me was this.

 Dad - "I remember it.
 I remember it now more than I've ever wanted to.
 It was brought to us by accident.
 Well, I say "brought," but it was more so "attracted" to us.
+That's all I'll say."